r-kan/BUFFY/README.md

 # BUFFY?
 What is it?
-BUFFY, stands for 'Back Up Files For You', is a pin tool to back up files
+BUFFY, stands for 'Back Up Files For You', is a pin tool to back up files.

 # How BUFFY makes your life better
 * Back up to local and remote spaces at one time
 * Very simple and straightforward to use, yet flexible
 * Easy monitoring backup status
+* Support all major platforms, e.g., Windows, linux, MacOS

 # How to use BUFFY?
 First, let’s back up a single file **my_file.txt** to local disk **/my_backup/**
 ```
     buffy -src my_file.txt -dst /my_backup/
 ```
-Note: here, `buffy` stands for `python3 <BUFFY_HOME>/main.py`
+Note: here, `buffy` stands for `python3 <_BUFFY_HOME_>/main.py`

 It is suggested to back up both locally and remotely, e.g., local disk and <a href='http://aws.amazon.com/s3'>Amazon S3</a>
 ```
     buffy -src my_file_dir -dst /my_backup/ -dst s3://my_backup_bucket
 ```
+Note: to back up to s3, <a href='https://aws.amazon.com/cli'>awscli</a> must be installed

 It could be bad due to various aspects of expense, if we back up beyond requirement.
 BUFFY provides a set of simple yet flexible functions to specify the backup target.